jamilxt/bongabdo-demo/README.md

 # Bongabdo Demo - Spring Boot (Kotlin)
+This is a demo of [Bongabdo - A Bengali Calendar Converter Library](https://github.com/hasancse91/bongabdo) using Spring Boot (Kotlin)

 ## How to Build & Run
 1. Install Java 17 (LTS) of any distribution.
 You can try Amazon Corretto 17.
 You can find the installation instructions here: https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/what-is-corretto-17.html